Startup Due Diligence Checklist for Angel Investors (2026)

 - ✓ Founder background verification (employment history, education, prior exits).

-- ✓ Technical vs. Business skill balance within the core team.
+- ✓ Technical vs. business skill balance within the core team.

 - ✓ Founder dynamics (how long have they worked together, equity split).